LeastAuthority/feedback-api/README.md

 1. Allow users of Winden.app to leave extensive feedback
 2. Allow users of Winden.app to rate and leave small feedback after each successful transfer by sender or receiver

+## Usage

+ - Build the code

+ `go build`

+ - Start the server with the address to which emails need to be sent

+ `./feedback-api -to "foo@bar.org"`

+ Server listens on `localhost:8001`.

+ - Issue Post request:

+ `curl --request POST --header "Content-Type: application/json" --data '{"q1": "a1", "q2": "a2"}' localhost:8001/v1/feedback`

 ## Technical aspect